kaltura/media-framework/nginx-rtmp-kmp-module/README.md

 * **context**: `rtmp`, `server`, `application`

 Sets the maximum total size of the buffers used to send audio data to the upstream server.
 If the limit is hit, the module drops the RTMP connection.

+#### rtmp_kmp_api
+* **syntax**: `rtmp_kmp_api [write=on|off]`
+* **default**: `none`
+* **context**: `location`

+Turns on the module API interface in the surrounding location.
+Access to this location should be limited.

+The write parameter determines whether the API is read-only or read-write.
+By default, the API is read-only.

+## API endpoints

+- /

+    Supported methods:

+    * GET - Returns detailed information about all connected sessions and upstreams.

+        Possible responses:

+        200 - Success, returns an object

+- /sessions/{connection}

+    Supported methods:

+    * DELETE - Drops an RTMP session by connection id.

+        Possible responses:

+        204 - Success, connection was dropped

+        400 - Provided connection id is not a number

+        404 - No session matching the provided connection id was found

 ## Copyright & License